|Corporate Governance Guidelines

 AUDIT COMMITTEE CHARTER

-The Audit Committee assists the Board in monitoring (1) management’s process for ensuring the integrity of the financial statements of the Company, (2) the independent auditor’s qualifications and independence, (3) the performance of the Company’s internal audit function and independent auditors, and (4) management’s process for ensuring the compliance by the Company with legal and regulatory requirements.
+The Audit Committee assists the Board in overseeing the accounting and financial reporting processes of the Company and the audits of the financial statements of the Company by monitoring (1) management’s process for ensuring the integrity of the financial statements of the Company, (2) the independent auditor’s qualifications and independence, (3) the performance of the Company’s internal audit function and independent auditors, and (4) management’s process for ensuring the compliance by the Company with legal and regulatory requirements.

 The Audit Committee prepares the report required by the rules of the Securities and Exchange Commission (the “Commission”) to be included in the Company’s annual proxy statement.

 The Audit Committee shall consist of no fewer than three (3) members.
 The Board shall appoint the members of the Audit Committee upon recommendation by the Nominating and Corporate Governance Committee.
+The Chairman of the Audit Committee is elected by the Board, upon the recommendation of the Nominating and Corporate Governance Committee.
 The Board may remove any Committee member from service for any reason in its discretion, including but not limited to a finding that the director is no longer independent.
 The members of the Audit Committee shall meet the independence and experience requirements of NASDAQ, the United States securities laws, and the rules and regulations of the Commission.
+No member of the Audit Committee shall have participated in the preparation of the financial statements of the Company or any of its subsidiaries at any time during the past three years.
 At least one (1) member of the Audit Committee shall be a financial expert as defined by the Commission and NASDAQ.
 Each member must be able to read and understand financial statements, including the Company’s balance sheet, income statement and cash flow statement at the time of their appointment.

 Committee Authority and Responsibilities